-Despite very high potential of NTFPs, their sustainable management is a serious issue requiring urgent action.
+Despite very high potential of NTFPs, their sustainable management is a major issue requiring urgent action.
 NTFP gatherers are highly unorganized with little market access.
 Because of lack of inventory data or value addition, and resultant non-remunerative prices, the gatherers often resort to unsustainable and destructive harvesting to maximize their collection.
 Further, in the forestry sector, the local organizations such as cooperatives are either still rare or in infancy.
-There is a need to strengthen the useful link between NTFP management and JFM so that the benefits accruing from NTFPs can be profitably channelised for the well-being of the forest dependent communities, ensuring sustainable forest management.
-The high potential of NTFPs is to be rationally and optimally utilized through scientific approaches, research, acquisition of appropriate technology and greater peoples participation.
+There is a need to strengthen the useful link between NTFP management and JFM so that the benefits accruing from NTFPs can be profitably channelised for the wellbeing of the forest dependent communities, ensuring sustainable forest management.
+The high potential of NTFPs is to be rationally and optimally utilized through scientific approaches, research, acquisition of appropriate technology and greater people's participation.

-sector, among others, include: (i) lack of adequate ble roles and benefits of forests and its relevance to poverty alleviation and sustainable development; (ii) low priority for forestry in national planning process despite rhetoric; (iii) slow pace of policy reforms and inadequate regulatory mechanism; (iv) over-emphasis on government control and involvement and difficult administrative procedures; (v) weak forestry information system rendering decision making difficult; (vi) inadequate investment in forestry, non-commensurate with its role in sustainable development; (vii) inadequate space for private participation; (viii) lack of full realization of peoples participation; (ix) inadequate targeted research and extension studies; (x) inadequate frontline staff and that too of older age group; (xi) less emphasis on forestry research sector; (xii) lack of on-job training and capacity building for forest officers; (xiii) general neglect of full potential of NTFPs, and (xiv) lack of supportive land use policy.
+The constraints in forestry sector, among others, include: (i) lack of adequate awareness about the multiple roles and benefits of forests and their relevance to poverty alleviation and sustainable development; (ii) low priority for forestry in national planning process; (iii) slow pace of policy reforms and inadequate implementation of regulatory mechanisms; (iv) over-emphasis on government control and involvement, and difficult administrative procedures; (v) weak forestry information system rendering decision-making difficult; (vi) inadequate investment in forestry, not-commensurate with its role in sustainable development; (vii) inadequate space for private participation; (viii) lack of full realization of people's participation; (ix) inadequate targeted research and extension studies; (x) inadequate frontline staff and that too of older age group; (xi) less emphasis on forestry research; (xii) lack of on-job training and capacity building for forest officers especially for the frontline staff; (xiii) general neglect of full potential of NTFPs; and (xiv) lack of supportive land use policy.

 Remedial actions for restoration of degraded areas have been undertaken through eco-restoration programmes by involving local people.
-Special attention has been given to coastal zones through Coastal Zone Regulation Rules, 1991 under Environment (Protection) Act, 1986.
-This notification is under reformulation based on scientific principles as recommended by Swaminathan Committee (2005).
+Special attention has been given to coastal zones through Coastal Zone Regulation Rules, 1991 under the Environment (Protection) Act.
+This notification is under reformulation based on scientific principles as recommended by Swaminathan Committee (2005), and a draft notification on Coastal Management Zone 2008 has been issued.

-NAEB in the MoEF gives special attention to regeneration of degraded forest areas and lands adjoining forest areas, national parks, sanctuaries and other PAs as well as ecologically fragile areas such as the Himalayas, Aravallis and Eastern Ghats.
-The functions of NAEB involve evolving mechanisms for ecological restoration of degraded forest areas and adjoining lands through systematic planning and implementation in a cost effective manner.
-It also sponsors extension of research findings to disseminate new and proper technologies for the above.
-To complement the initiatives of JFMCs, a new scheme of National Afforestation Programme (NAP) was launched during 2002-03 and under this scheme, an extent of 9.24 lakh ha.
-Is being covered by 23,750 JFMCs under 715 FDAs in 28 states.
+NAEB in the MoEF gives special attention to regeneration of degraded forests and lands adjoining forest areas, national parks, sanctuaries and other PAs as well as ecologically fragile areas such as the Himalayas, Aravallis and Eastern Ghats.
+The functions of NAEB involve evolving mechanisms for ecological restoration of degraded forests and adjoining lands through systematic planning and implementation in a cost effective manner.
+It also sponsors projects for extension of research findings to disseminate new and proper technologies for the above.
+To complement the initiatives of JFMCs, a new programme called 'National Afforestation Programme' (NAP) was launched during 2002-03.
+Under this programme, an extent of 14.1 lakh ha is being covered by 28,181 JFMCs under 782 FDAs in 28 states.

-ted by the MoEF, including National Afforestation tting up of JFM Committees and Hill Area

-Development Programme focus on greater participation of the community with an objective to improve their livelihoods.
+Various programmes initiated by the MoEF including NAP, setting up of JFMCs and Hill Area Development Programme focus on greater participation of the communities with the objective of improving their livelihoods.
 These programmes also help in poverty alleviation in the respective areas.

-The involvement of private sector is encouraged in initiatives on the sustainable use of biodiversity.
-For example, both public and private sectors . comprising individuals, companies, cooperatives, and industry . are playing key roles in the management of forests.
+The involvement of private sector is encouraged in activities for the sustainable use of biodiversity.
+For example, both public and private sectors - comprising individuals, companies, cooperatives, and industry - are playing key roles in the management of forests.
 The private sector has also demonstrated its ability to enhance the productivity of wastelands and is dominant in the areas of wood harvesting and processing.